LJFloor/aspnet-sveltekit-typscript/README.md

 dotnet run    // http://localhost:5153
 ```

+Then access your app from the SvelteKit url, http://localhost:5173.

 In SvelteKit, all requests that start with `/api` will be proxied to the aspnet app.

 Example: